B-Sharon/phase-1-project/README.md

 # Project Overview
+## Project Structure

+The project is structured as follows:

+- **index.html**: The main HTML file that serves as the entry point to the application.

+- **style.css**: The CSS file containing styles for the application's layout and design.

+- **main.js**: The JavaScript file containing the logic for fetching and displaying random activities, handling user interactions, and interacting with the Bored API.

+- **README.md**: The markdown file containing project documentation, setup instructions, and other relevant information.

+- **LICENSE**: The license file containing information about the project's open-source license.

+- **.gitignore**: A file specifying which files and directories should be ignored by Git version control.

 ## Description
 This project aims to develop a user-friendly application powered by the Bored API (https://www.boredapi.com/).
 The Bored API provides a fun way to combat boredom by suggesting random activities along with details like type, participants, price and accessibility.